bpephold/bpephold/README.md

 Elephant Panda Holdings is a specialized acquisition firm focused on buying and building lower middle market aerospace and defense companies.
 Unlike financial buyers looking for quick exits, **we buy to hold and operate businesses indefinitely**.
 We pursue control acquisitions of established businesses, bringing deep operational expertise and industry relationships to drive growth and operational excellence.

-Founded by partners with over 40 years of combined experience in the aerospace and defense sector, we understand the unique challenges and opportunities facing A&D companies.
+Founded by Bradford Powell, who brings nearly 25 years of aerospace and defense experience, Elephant Panda Holdings understands the unique challenges and opportunities facing A&D companies.
 Our hands-on approach combines strategic capital with active operational support to help our portfolio companies scale, win larger programs, and achieve sustainable growth.

 ### Our Holding Philosophy